nmiles2go/CPPShooter_with_JSONHTTPLoading/README.md

 1. Having installed UE 5.6 for the first time, I had some issues running it at an acceptable frame rate on my laptop initially.

 2. Later, a Vulnerability Warning was Encountered, which was later resolved.

    Date: September 9, 2025
    Project: Unreal Engine 5.6
    Issue: During development, a warning was triggered regarding a known vulnerability in the NuGet package:

    Package: Magick.NET-Q16-HDRI-AnyCPU
    Version: 14.7.0
-    Severity: Moderate to High
-    Advisory: GHSA-6hgw-6x87-578x
    Description: The vulnerability involves a potential infinite loop in image processing due to malformed XMP profile data, which can lead to a denial of service (DoS).
    Mitigation: Upgrade to version 14.8.2 or later to resolve the issue.

 3. Aptitude Issue: I am not from a CS background, I am learning C++ as I go along in my game development journey.
 Since, I had laser focused myself on creating games from base C++, I kinda forgot to revise       my Unreal C++.
 So it took a long time to refresh memory on Unreal C++ development.

 **Existing Functionality:**